-16. REQUESTS FOR NEW TRAFFIC MANAGEMENT MEASURES
+16. REQUESTS FOR NEW TRAFFIC MANANGEMENT MEASURES

-The Director of Environment and Neighbourhood Services submitted a report proposing a method in which to inform the Sub-Committee of requests for new traffic management measures that had been raised by members of the public, other organisations/representatives and Councillors.
+The Director of Environment and Neighbourhood Services submitted a report proposing a method in which to inform the Sub-Committee of requests for new traffic management that been raised members of other measures had by the public. organisations/representatives and Councillors.
 These would be measures that had either been previously reported, or those that would not typically be addressed in other programmes and which were currently considered unfunded.